zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.pdf `String` *(default: "Export to PDF")*

-Defines the text of "Export to PDF" button that exports the widget data in PDF format.
+Defines the text of the "Export to PDF" button that exports the widget data in PDF format.

 #### Example